mohsenbakhit/enigma-simulator/README.md

 - Set Up the Enigma Machine: Instantiate the EnigmaMachine class and set the initial rotor positions (optional).

-- Encrypt a Message: Use the EnigmaMachine.encrypt() method to encrypt a string.
+- Encrypt a Message: Follow the instructions of the command line.